Frequently Asked Questions

 3

 An idea comes to me.
 If I am smart, I write it down.
 If I am lucky, I can find the note after I’ve written it down.
 Then, I sit in my chair in my little office (which used to be the guest room) and I start writing.
 Sometimes I start with a love scene, sometimes I start at the beginning, sometimes I just start writing about the idea or the character that started it all.
-There are days when all I write is one good paragraph and there are days when I write thousands of words. here.
+There are days when all I write is one good paragraph and there are days when I write thousands of words, and now that I am writing an historical series; in order to keep track of all the dates, I have a whiteboard I love-a Birthday gift from Dr. Daughter.

 How do you go about choosing the names of your characters?